Jintonic0226/QCS_Pipeline/README.md

 <h1>Quality Control Standard Pipeline</h1>
+<h3><b>Paper: ** Luo's Paper Link **</b></h3>

 <p>The Quality Control Standard (QCS) pipeline is designed to help MALDI-MSI (Matrix-assisted laser desorption/ionization mass spectrometry imaging) users evaluate and correct batch effects in their experiments.
-This pipeline utilizes a novel Quality Control Standard, created by the Berta-Cillero group at the MERLN Institute in Maastricht, to monitor and control technical variations.
+This pipeline employs a novel Quality Control Standard, created by the Berta-Cillero group at the MERLN Institute in Maastricht, to monitor and control technical variations (reference).
 By integrating this standard, the pipeline ensures consistency across experiments, providing a reliable method for addressing technical variation in MALDI-MSI data.</p>

 <div align="center">
   <img src="images/workflow.png" alt="Workflow" width="400">